The Dwarf (Lagerkvist novel): Interpretations

 The Dwarf has been interpreted in several ways, but is generally believed to be Lagerkvist's attempt at creating a genuinely evil character illustrating the evil sides of man.
 The image of a dwarf may have been chosen to compare a person without empathy (such as the psychopathic and misanthropic Dwarf of the novel) to an "emotional dwarf".

 At some points in the novel, especially towards the end, it appears that the dwarf could be the embodiment of the dark sides of the prince himself, and not a real, separate person.

-In a broader sense, The Dwarf is a brilliant parable outlining major evils of humanity, as told by the dwarf, an outsider and completely evil himself.
+In a broader sense, The Dwarf is a parable outlining major evils of humanity, as told by the dwarf, an outsider and completely evil himself.
 Each character demonstrates various vices and foibles: The prince, devious, murderous, and hypocritical, The princess is self-centered, adulterous, naive, and foolishly religious.
 Bernardo (a Da Vinci type), a sycophant who shows the dark side of science, diverting his art and skill for killing.
 The prince's daughter and her lover are also naive and foolish.
 Don Ricardo is insouciant, treacherous, a deceiver, glutton, and lover of the princess.
 The mercenary soldier-captain Boccarossa is also an example of a common human weaknesses, doing evil for money.
 This is chronicled by the Dwarf, who is amoral and joyless (He is disgusted by Don Ricardo's joie de vivre and has a "Hitlerian" set of values regarding food and sex).
 All of this is set so we can see clearly our own propensity to vice and foibles.